kainlighty/LightCutter/README.md

 3. #### Start your server
 4. #### Use command `/papi ecloud download WorldGuard`
 5. #### Reload PlaceholderAPI extensions `/papi reload`

+_**IMPORTANT**: If you have more than one region intersecting, give higher priority to where the region with the tree will be located_

 ## › Features